 Thank you for your interest in joining Technical Search & Rescue.
-Our annual operations recruitment drive is now CLOSED.
+Our annual operations recruitment drive is now OPEN.
 If you have previous verifiable experience with Search & Rescue please email vicepresident(at)tsrgp.org applications will be considered on a case by case basis.
 We have an ongoing need for support team members, if you are interested in supporting Technical Search & Rescue operations please review the basic requirements and job description and complete the application form below.

 Operational Teams participate in active Search & Rescue missions.
 Effectively “Boots on the Ground” you will be working and walking through various terrain environments to achieve our incident objectives.

 Support Teams play a very active role in Search & Rescue by providing assistance to the Operational Teams.
 Support tasks vary based on the mission parameters but may include transportation of personnel, equipment or supplies, maintaining area confinement, public education, fundraising and administration.
 Many of the support tasks do not require physical strength or attendance in the field.

 If you want to join us and support your community we will find a role for you to fill.

 All of our members are volunteer, no member of Technical Search & Rescue is paid for their services.
 Some of our members are outdoor enthusiasts and feel good knowing that when they venture into the outdoors there is a team of specialists available to help them should something catastrophic happen.
 Others are concerned community members who just want to help make their community a better, safer place.